-- 1) Check for any heated section during in the work environment: Keep it away from the heated section as long as possible. - 2) Check if the electric capacity of the spring pin for signal is exceeded: Observe the electric capacity limit.
+1) Check for any heated section during in the work environment:

+Keep it away from the heated section as long as possible

+2) Check if the electric capacity of the spring pin for signal is exceeded: Observe the electric capacity limit

 10-2-5.
-Tool (i.e. Gun and Hand) Does Not Work.
+Tool (i.e. Gun and Hand) Does Not Work

-10 2 0.
-1001 (i.e. Guil and Hand) Does not work.

-Air or water is not supplied
+Air is not supplied from air source

-1) Check if the pressure is normal :
+1) Check if air pressure is applied:

-Apply pressure of 0.855 or below.
+Apply air pressure below 0.855MPa

-2) Check if the solenoid valve works :
+2) Check if the solenoid valve works:

-Check.

-3) Check if the robot adaptor and the tool adaptor are securely coupled $\therefore$

-Perform coupling securely.
-(The coupling check end sensor should be

-4) Check for any excessive bending or twisting of the tube :

-Check.

-5) Check if any robot/tool adaptor O-ring is damaged :

-Replace the O-ring.

-6) Check if the same port is used by the robot adaptor and the tool adaptor
+- 3) Check if the robot adaptor and the tool adaptor are securely coupled: Perform coupling securely (The coupling check end sensor should be ON) - 4) Check for any excessive bending or twisting of the tube: - Check - 5) Check if any robot adaptor O-ring is damaged: Replace the O-ring - 6) Check if the same port number is used by the robot adaptor and the tool adaptor: Check - 7) Check if the tool is damaged:

-Check.

-7) Check if the tool is damaged : Check.

-Signals cannot be exchanged through the electric signal pins.
+Signals cannot be exchanged through the electric signal pins

-- 1) Check if any signal is transmitted to the signal pin: Check by using a tester, etc. - 2) Check if the tool is damaged: Check. - 3) Check for any excessive bending or twisting of the signal cable: Check. - 4) Check if the connector is securely connected: Securely connect it. - 5) Check if the robot adaptor and the tool adaptor are securely coupled: Perform coupling securely.
-(The coupling check end sensor should be ON) - 6) Check for any damage on the electric block ASSY: Please contact us. - 7) Check for any damage of or foreign substance trapped in the electric pin section of the electric block ASS: Replace the signal pin.
-(See 7-3-2.)
+- 1) Check if any signal is transmitted to the electric signal pin: Check by using a tester, etc. - 2) Check if the tool is damaged:

+- 3) Check for any excessive bending or twisting of the signal cable: Check - 4) Check if the connector is securely connected: Securely connect it - 5) Check if the robot adaptor and the tool adaptor are securely coupled:

+Perform coupling securely (The coupling check end sensor should be ON)

+6) Check for any damage on the electric signal pin module:

+Please contact us

+7) Check for any damage of or foreign substance trapped in the electric pin section of the electric signal pin module:

+Replace the electric signal pin (See7-3-2.)

-- 8) Check for any dent or involvement in the electric pin section of the electric block ASSY: Please contact us.
-(Visually check if the pin heights are uniform) - 9) Press the electric pin section of the electric block ASSY - by finger and check if it moves smoothly: Replace the signal pin.
-(See 7-3-2.)
+- 8) Check for any dent or involvement in the electric pin section of the electric signal pin module: Please contact us (Visually check if the pin heights are uniform) - 9) Press the electric pin section of the electric signal pin module by finger and check if it moves smoothly: Replace the electric signal pin (See7-3-2.)